 We predicted the individual corrected recognition memory (hits-false alarms) by feedback condition in a linear mixed effects model using the R package lme444.
+Only confident ("sure") ratings were included in the analysis, which were 98.1 % of all given responses.
 A total of 140 children completed the recognition memory test and 138 were included in the analysis, with two being excluded due to negative corrected recognition memory value (i.e., poor recognition memory).
 Age and sex were controlled for as covariates.